OrnellaAsp/docs/docsrc/sf.md

 Authorisation contains data relating to an authority to collect payments.
 This can take the form of either a Direct Debit mandate or a card continuous payment authority.

-The fields are their usage are described below:
+The fields and their usage are described below:

 <table>
   <tr>